01 of 18

 Hacienda San Jose's Authenticity and Luxury

 Hushed, verdant Hacienda San José is ultra-elegant.
-Here, you feel yourself transported back a century ago.
+Here, you feel transported back a century ago.
 Relaxation is what you do here.

 Like several other of The Haciendas, Hacienda San José was a family-run plantation.
 Workers lived on the property, which functioned as a self-contained community.